opena2a-org/hackmyagent/README.md

 **Website:** [hackmyagent.com](https://hackmyagent.com) — Scan external infrastructure for exposed MCP endpoints, configs, and credentials

+## Disclaimer

+HackMyAgent performs passive reconnaissance only (port checks and HTTP requests) — it does not exploit vulnerabilities.
+However, please only scan systems you own or have permission to test.
+The authors assume no liability for misuse of this tool.

 ```bash
 npx hackmyagent check @publisher/skill     # verify a skill before installing
 npx hackmyagent secure                      # harden your agent setup (100 checks)